dolphin-acoustics-vip/Workflow_Tutorials/README.md

 `git push origin main`

+## Keeping your branch up-to-date
+If others have psuhed changes onto a repository after you made your clone of it, you can get the most updated version of the repository by running:

+`git push origin main` (assuming in this case that you were in the `main` branch).

 ## Final notes and additional resources
 Note: To avoid conflicts with other students, please **do not push changes to the main branch of this repository**.
 However, feel to use these commands on your own repositories, or to create your own branches of this repository.